Monsieurvishal/Monsieurvishal/README.md

 - 🔭 I’m currently working on :Python development for a firm
 - 🌱 I’m currently learning: IoT and MachineLearning
-- 💬 Ask me about: electronics, Programming , History ,Geography
+- 💬 Ask me about: electronics, Programing , History ,Geography
 - 📫 How to reach me: Linkedin https://www.linkedin.com/in/vishal-naik-342722199/
 - 😄 Pronouns: he/his/him